 The Programme does not formally require trainees to undergo personal therapy whilst in training.
 However, the ethos of the Programme strongly upholds the view that trainees should engage in processes that help them to reflect, manage their wellbeing, and learn from being in receipt of professional, health-focused attention.
-We see this as an essential aspect of continued professional development, and one that should occur throughout training and on into practice.
+We see this as an essential aspect of professional development, and one that should occur throughout training and on into practice.

 Canterbury Christ Church University is an equal opportunities employer, as is Surrey and Borders Partnership NHS Foundation Trust.
 In line with the Disability Discrimination Act (1995), the Programme makes every effort to meet the needs of trainees with a disability.
-There is an identified member of the Programme staff with responsibility for issues relating to staff or trainees with a disability.
+There is an identified member of the Programme staff with responsibility for issues relating to trainees with a disability.

 Prof Margie Callanan - Programme Director/Director of the Salomons Centre

 Dr Fergal Jones - Reader in Clinical Psychology and Research Director